BenKohn2004/Mask_Lights/README.md

 # Mask Lights #

 This project is a simple, inexpensive and scalable method of relaying the Red and Green scoring lights from a [Favero Full-Arm-05](https://www.favero.com/en2_fencing_sport_electronic_scoreboard_fencing_signalling_equipment_apparatus_for_foil_sword_epee_sabre-29-17.html) scoring machine to LED lights attached to the interior sides of a fencing mask.
-The cost for a single light setup for a mask is probably about $15 USD.
+The cost for a single light setup for a mask is probably about $15 USD and the transmitter cost is about $2 USD.

 ![Lights_Snapshot_2.png](Lights_Snapshot_2.png)